floholz/autodarts-luxspy/README.md

 - Load unpacked: `luxspy-ext/`

 ### 3. Test the System
-- Navigate to an AutoDarts match page
+- Navigate to any AutoDarts page
-- Watch the LED strip change colors based on game state
+- On match pages: Watch the LED strip change colors based on game state
+- On other pages: Check that logged-in player is detected
 - Check server logs for event processing

 ## Development Setup